 With weekends spent climbing mountains and weekdays spent learning new subjects in school and talking with people who traveled around the world for outdoor adventures, I found the joy I’d had as a child.
 I decided I wanted a future being outside and surrounded by outdoorsy people as much as possible.

-But one day, as I drove home from shopping at Safeway, I realized it wasn’t fair for me to rant unless I was part of the solution.
-I soon sold my car and started riding my bike and the bus everywhere.
+But one day I realized it wasn’t fair for me to rant unless I was part of the solution.
+I sold my car, started riding my bike and the bus, and pared my belongings down to just what I loved and needed.
 I began eating organic food and learned about buying in bulk.
-I started having clothing swaps and studying people who made a difference in the world.
+I held clothing swaps and studyied people who made a difference in the world.

 I spent a few car-less years working for outdoor education organizations in any capacity I could.
 This included: